paul-wolf/djaq/README.txt

 -  Obvious performance behaviour.
 It will trigger a query in one obvious way through one of the generator methods: ``.dict()``, ``.tuples()``, ``.json()``.

--  Complex expressions let you push computation down to the database layer from the client.

 -  A ready-to-go CRUD API that is easy to use.
 You can send requests to have an arbitrary number of Create, Read, Write, Delete operations